linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

   * `azkaban-client`: Code to work with Azkaban via the Azkaban REST API
   * `example-project`: Example project that uses the Hadoop Plugin and DSL to build an example Azkaban workflow
   * `hadoop-jobs`: Code for re-usable Hadoop jobs and implementations of Hadoop DSL job types
-  * `hadoop-plugin`: Code for the various plugins that comprise the Hadoop Plugin
+  * `hadoop-plugin`: Code and tests for the various plugins that comprise the Hadoop Plugin
-  * `hadoop-plugin-test`: Test cases for the Hadoop Plugin
   * `li-hadoop-plugin`: LinkedIn-specific extensions to the Hadoop Plugin
   * `li-hadoop-plugin-test`: Test cases for the LinkedIn-specific extensions to the Hadoop Plugin